gophergala2016/Gobots/README.md

 ## Stream of Consciousness Logs

+### Sunday January 24, 2016 - 1:35 PM

+Unfortunately didn't do any drunk committing last night (as you may be able to tell), though karaoke was a good time.
+Did a bit more database stuff, and getting GopherJS ready to do some stuff with replays so people can view games.
+Still to be done: adding rounds to a replay.

 ### Sunday January 24, 2016 - 8:21 AM

 Couple of tweaks to the datastore to make the connect RPC not kill the server.